 Navigare Yachting Sailing School provides an opportunity for people of all backgrounds and ages to find out how fun, safe, inspiring and affordable sailing is!

-Some people may have a wrong perception on sailing holiday, they can see it as something really expensive, that only rich people can afford.
-It was true few years ago, when there where few charter agencies, but as the time change yacht numbers available for charter grows from day to day, accordingly price are getting lower and affordable.
+Some people may have a wrong perception of a sailing holiday: they can see it as something really expensive, that only wealthy people can afford.
+It was true a few years ago, when there were fewer charter agencies, but with time the number of available charter yachts has grown, and accordingly the prices are getting more affordable.

-Started by former naval officer M. Fry, whose roots are in Ireland (which is why now issued and "Irish law" ICC).
-The organization has developed a standard training, received the approval of the Coast Guard.
+Started by former naval officer M. Fry, whose roots are in Ireland (which is why it is now issued as "Irish law" ICC).
+The organization has developed a standard training, and has received the approval of the Coast Guard.

-The difference - they just said the international level and provide accreditation of any national sailing school, which fit the formal criteria.
+The difference is that they established it at the international level and provide accreditation of any national sailing school that satisfy the formal criteria.

 Also, work was carried out with the insurance companies (very important) and charter agencies.
-Formed in 2002 they have over 150 authorized sailing schools worldwide.
+Since its’ formation in 2002 they have over 150 authorized sailing schools worldwide.
 The standard time frame to gain your IYT Bareboat Skipper certification is up to 14 days depending on the training establishment.

-Getting a bareboat skipper licence is really not that hard and the choice is up to you.
-You can get amazing experience, in every other moment see another amazing site, taste the freedom of open sea and live a dream...or, if it suits you better, you would rather be looking the similar view out of that hotel room of yours. ;)
+Getting a bareboat skipper license is not that hard and the choice is yours.
+You can get amazing experience, enjoy moments see another amazing site, taste the freedom of open sea and live a dream...or, if it suits you better, you would rather be looking the similar view out of that hotel room of yours. ;)